ttu-cr-stl/poker-bot-arena/README.md

 ## 5. Building a bot (your options)

 1. **Copy the template** – duplicate `sample_bot.py`, rename it, and replace the logic inside `choose_action`.
+The helper will clamp/correct invalid actions for you, but you’ll still see warnings if your strategy misbehaves.
 2. **Write your own client** – follow the same message flow as the template.
 The essentials:
    - First message = `{"type": "hello", "v": 1, "team": "..."}`.
 Team names are case-insensitive; `RoboNerds` and `robonerds` refer to the same seat.
    - Whenever you receive `type="act"`, reply quickly with `{"type": "action", "hand_id": "...", "action": "...", "amount": maybe}`.
 The default timer is 15 seconds.
    - Expect other messages (`event`, `start_hand`, `end_hand`, `match_end`, `error`) at any time.
    - If your bot disconnects, reconnect with the same team name to reclaim the seat.
+The host now pauses on that seat until you return (or an operator skips/forfeits you), so you won’t get auto-checked out of the pot while rebooting.

 Helpful facts:
 - In heads-up play the dealer posts the small blind and acts first pre-flop; after the flop, the other player acts first.